fbpx

 Familiarise yourself with the guidance on responding to vulnerable customers

-The Financial Conduct Authority’s guidance on the fair treatment of vulnerable customers and the UK Finance 2021 Financial Abuse Code set out the ways in which banks and building societies should respond to vulnerable customers.
-This includes customers who have experienced economic abuse.
+The Financial Conduct Authority’s guidance on the fair treatment of vulnerable customers and the UK Finance 2021 Financial Abuse Code set out the ways in which banks and building societies should respond to customers in vulnerable circumstances, which includes domestic abuse and economic control.
 We recommend that you familiarise yourself with this guidance, which the following information is based on.

 The guidance that exists on supporting vulnerable customers builds on the skills you already have to empathise and build rapport with customers.
 The information below may help you apply these skills to the needs of victim-survivors of economic abuse.